amilkov3/lol-no-generics/_pages/bookshelf.md

 ---

-Wanna see a magic trick?
-Click on a book and you'll download it.
+Click on a book cover and you'll download it.
 [Library Genesis](https://en.wikipedia.org/wiki/Library_Genesis){:target="_blank"} will change your life.
-PDFs preferred but where lacking you'll get an ePub.
-You can convert it to a PDF via [calibre](https://calibre-ebook.com/download){:target="_blank"}
+PDFs preferred with ePub fallback.
+You can convert between file formats with [calibre](https://calibre-ebook.com/download){:target="_blank"}

-If you have recs please leave a comment below
+If you have recs leave a comment below

 ### [Systems](#systems)